sparrone/odin-recipes/README.md

 Programs used to create this website:

-VS Code for programming(entirely in html, no css or js)
+VS Code for coding(entirely in html, no css or js)

 Github for hosting